pgRouting/workshop/docs/basic/data.rst

    psql city_routing

-Install pgRouting and its requirements. (otpionally check the version that is being used)
+Install pgRouting and its requirements. (optionally check the version that is being used)

 .. literalinclude:: ../scripts/get_data/setup_city_routing.sh